 How do I revoke my proxy?

-You may revoke your proxy by (1) following the instructions on the Notice and entering a new vote by mail that we receive before the start of the Special Meeting or over the Internet by the cutoff time of 11:59 p.m.
-Eastern Time on , 2020, (2) attending and voting at the Special Meeting (although attendance at the Special Meeting will not in and of itself revoke a proxy), or (3) by filing an instrument in writing revoking the proxy or another duly executed proxy bearing a later date with our Corporate Secretary.
+You may revoke your proxy by (1) entering a new vote by mail that we receive before the start of the Special Meeting or over the Internet or by phone prior to the cutoff time of 11:59 p.m.
+Eastern Time on March 8, 2020, (2) attending and voting at the Special Meeting (although attendance at the Special Meeting will not in and of itself revoke a proxy), or (3) by filing an instrument in writing revoking the proxy or another duly executed proxy bearing a later date with our Corporate Secretary.
 Any written notice of revocation or subsequent proxy card must be received by our Corporate Secretary prior to the taking of the vote at the Special Meeting.
 Such written notice of revocation or subsequent proxy card should be hand delivered to our Corporate Secretary or sent to our principal executive offices at Unum Therapeutics Inc., 200 Cambridge Park Drive, Suite 3100, Cambridge, Massachusetts 02140, Attention: Corporate Secretary.

 If a broker, bank, or other nominee holds your shares, you must contact such broker, bank, or nominee in order to find out how to change your vote.

 Our Amended and Restated Bylaws, or bylaws, provide that a majority of the shares entitled to vote, present in person or represented by proxy, will constitute a quorum for the transaction of business at the Special Meeting.